 Plant in well-drained soil amended with plenty of organic matter.
 Plants prefer soil that is somewhat alkaline but will also grow well in neutral to slightly acid conditions (H. niger is an exception; it must have alkaline soil).
 Feed once or twice a year.
 Don’t disturb once planted; they resent moving and may take 2 or more years to reestablish (if they survive at all).
 If well sited, however, they may self-sow, and young seedlings can be transplanted in early spring.
 Offspring may not resemble the parent, but all are attractive.

 From western and central Europe.
-To 2 1/2 ft. high and wide, the stems are clothed with dark green leaves divided into seven to ten narrow, leathery leaflets to 8 in. long.
-Clusters of inch-wide flowers are light green with purplish red edges, bloom winter to spring.
+Grows to 2 1/2 ft. high and wide.
+The stems are clothed with dark green leaves divided into seven to ten narrow, leathery leaflets to 8 in. long.
+Clusters of inch-wide flowers are light green with purplish red edges; they bloom winter to spring.

-Plant parts are malodorous if crushed or bruised (don’t smell bad otherwise).
+Plant parts are malodorous if crushed or bruised (they don’t smell bad otherwise).
 Tolerates sun in cool, humid areas.
 Self-sows freely where adapted.

-Himalayan native to 2 in. high; spreads 1 ft. or wider by slender stems that creep and root along t...
+Himalayan native to 2 in. high; spreads to 1 ft. or wider by slender stems that creep and root along t...

 Native from British Columbia to Northern California, mostly west of the Cascades.
-To 2 ft. high (3 to ...
+Grows to 2 ft. tall ...